-Biden snags Texas in Super Tuesday sweep, Sanders has edge in California
+Super Tuesday triumph for Biden sets up one-on-one battle against Sanders

 “We’re going to win the Democratic nomination and we are going to defeat the most dangerous president in the history of this country,” Sanders said, referring to Trump.

+The campaign continues at an accelerated pace through the next two weeks, when nearly another 1,000 delegates are up for grabs, including the swing state of Florida on March 17.

+Biden also achieved his main Super Tuesday goal of muscling aside Bloomberg and consolidating support from moderates.

-Bloomberg was a wild card heading into the voting, as he joined the competition for the first time.
-He was winning 15% or more of the vote, enough to pick up some delegates, in Tennessee, Texas, Colorado, Utah, California and Arkansas.
+Bloomberg bombarded Super Tuesday states with ads to jump into position as a top moderate rival to Sanders, but saw his poll numbers slide after coming under fire during debates.
+He was on course to win 15% or more of the vote, the threshold to win delegates, in Tennessee, Texas, Colorado, Utah, California and Arkansas.

-The moderate skipped the first four contests and bombarded Super Tuesday and later voting states with ads, but saw his poll numbers slip after coming under fire during Democratic debates over past comments criticized as sexist and a police policy he employed as New York’s mayor seen as racially discriminatory.

 Biden is hoping to build a bridge between progressive Democrats’ desire for big structural change and more moderate Democrats’ yearning for a candidate who will be able to win over enough independents and Republicans to oust Trump.

-That effort gained fresh momentum on the eve of Tuesday’s voting as moderates Buttigieg and Klobuchar endorsed Biden after withdrawing from the race.

-In Texas, which Biden unexpectedly won with 33% of the vote compared to Sanders’ 30%, 56% of the voters said they favored a candidate who could beat Trump over someone who they agreed with on major issues.
+In Texas, which Biden unexpectedly won with 33% of the vote compared to Sanders’ 30%, 56% of voters said they favored a candidate who could beat Trump over someone they agreed with on major issues.
 Among those voters, nearly 40% chose Biden, over Sanders who had 26%, according to Edison Research exit polls.

-Biden pulled off his victories despite being vastly outspent on ads by Bloomberg, who had spent $377 million on ads by Feb.
+Biden pulled off his victories despite being vastly outspent by Bloomberg, who had spent $377 million on ads by Feb.
 23, and Sanders, who spent $20 million.
-Biden spent $4.7 million during the same period, according to the Wesleyan Media Project, which tracks ad spending and content.
+Biden spent $4.7 million during the same period, according to the Wesleyan Media Project.

-The pace of the Democratic race begins to accelerate after Super Tuesday, with 11 more states voting by the end of March.
-By then, nearly two-thirds of the delegates will have been allotted.
+The pace of the Democratic race begins to accelerate after Super Tuesday, with 11 more states voting by the end of March, when nearly two-thirds of the delegates will have been allotted.

 The next contests, on March 10, will be in Idaho, Michigan, Mississippi, Missouri, North Dakota and Washington state.

-Reporting by Trevor Hunnicutt in Los Angeles, John Whitesides from Washington, Jarrett Renshaw, Ginger Gibson, Doina Chiacu, Sharon Bernstein, and Zachary Fagenson; Writing by John Whitesides; Editing by Soyoung Kim and Howard Goller
+Reporting by Trevor Hunnicutt in Los Angeles and John Whitesides in Washington, additional reporting by Jarrett Renshaw, Ginger Gibson, Doina Chiacu, Sharon Bernstein and Zachary Fagenson; Writing by John Whitesides; Editing by Soyoung Kim, Howard Goller and Peter Graff